kHarshit/kHarshit.github.io/_posts/2021-12-03-pytorch-basics-tutorial.md

 RuntimeError: Trying to backward through the graph a second time, but the buffers have already been freed.
 Specify retain_graph=True when calling backward the first time.
 {% endhighlight %}

+*Note:* Calling `.backward()` only works on scalar variables.
+When called on vector variables, an additional ‘gradient’ argument is required.
+In fact, `y.backward()` is equivalent to `y.backward(torch.tensor(1.))`. `torch.autograd` is an engine for computing vector-Jacobian product.
+Read [more](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html#sphx-glr-beginner-blitz-autograd-tutorial-py).

 To stop a tensor from tracking history, you can call `.detach()` to detach it from the computation history, and to prevent future computation from being tracked OR use `with torch.no_grad():` context manager.